Don’t Let Stress Destroy Your Bones – Relax With These 5 Proven Stress-Busters

 Deep, full breathing alkalizes the body and reduces stress.
 It also improves your mood, cleanses toxins from your body, and offers a host of other benefits.
 The best way to take a full breath is to sit up straight (but not stiffly), and relax your abdominal muscles.
 Then, draw in a deep, slow breath while expanding your rib cage outward all the way around.
 Don’t focus on raising your chest; it will rise naturally somewhat.
 Exhale slowly and completely.

-The Save Our Bones Program Is Good For The Whole Body
+The Osteoporosis Reversal Program Is Good For The Whole Body

 As noted above, the mind-body connection is undeniable, and so is the interconnected nature of our various body systems like the immune and endocrine systems.